-This page contains information on an intensive Japanese language course available to recipients of the Japanese Government (Monbukagakusho: MEXT) Scholarship (last updated May 2018).
+This page contains information on an intensive Japanese language course available to recipients of the Japanese Government (Monbukagakusho: MEXT) Scholarship.

 1. Course outline

-This is an intensive six-month course offered by the Institute for Liberal Arts and Sciences' Education Center for Japanese Language and Culture to MEXT Scholarship students planning to carry out graduate-level research at national or municipal universities in the Keiji (Kyoto-Shiga) area.
+This is an intensive six-month course offered by the Education Center for Japanese Language and Culture of the Institute for Liberal Arts and Sciences to MEXT Scholarship students planning to carry out graduate-level research at national or municipal universities in the Keiji (Kyoto-Shiga) area.
 Students will learn functional Japanese essential for everyday life, and fundamentals of the language necessary for conducting research.
 Admission is limited to 30 students, and takes place in April and October.

 2. Course framework